Do you own, or do marketing for, a restaurant? Do you want to know how to use social media to market your restaurant?

 They are thinking like their customer, and giving them the images and information a patron would want.

-3. Use lots of photos of your food - The most shared posts on Facebook are images.
-You’re in the business of food, and food is a very visual thing.
-Be sure to include lots of images of your food in your regular Facebook updates.
-You could even create a lookbook of your current menu items.
+3. Use lots of photos of your food – The most shared posts on Facebook are images.
+You’re in the business of food, and food is extremely visual.
+Be sure to include lots of images of your food in your regular Facebook updates. _You could even create a lookbook of your current menu items. _

 Here’s an example of some tasty-looking tuna tataki from Milestones:

 4. Exclusive offers and group deals - Post exclusive offers on your Facebook Page.
 Give deals to patrons if they “like” your Page.
 Give group deals (using a third party app, as per Facebook rules), to entice your Fans to share your deal with their friends - and get those friends to become Fans of your Page too.

 Here’s an example from a client using our sweepstakes app.
 Wayne Gretzky’s Toronto ran a geo-targeted sweepstakes through Facebook to successfully generate awareness of their newly renovated digs, and their brand new menu.

-6. Geo target your ads - Facebook ads lets you do all kinds of very specific, niche targeting.
+6. Geo target your ads - Facebook ads let you do all kinds of very specific, niche targeting.
 For restaurants and diners, this is ideal.
 You can target your ads to be seen only by Facebookers in your particular geographic location.
 You can also target your ads to be seen by those with specific likes, and by those who like certain pages.